edom/work/edom.github.io/plres.md

             - Improve/enhance, not supersede.
         - Mixing the old and new languages should be easy.
         - 2013, article, "Empirical analysis of programming language adoption", [pdf](http://sns.cs.princeton.edu/docs/asr-oopsla13.pdf)
-- ontology and programming
-    - "ontoprog: Ontology-based Programming: Extended Semantics for OOP languages", [github](https://github.com/andreasBihlmaier/ontoprog)
-    - 2012, article, "Modeling the Knowledge Domain of the Java Programming Language as an Ontology", [pdf](http://eeyem.eap.gr/wp-content/uploads/2017/06/11_ICWL2012.pdf)
-    - 2007, article, "Towards a programming language ontology", [pdf](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.82.194&rep=rep1&type=pdf)
-- A goal of programming language research is to make a better programming language?
+- A goal of programming language research is to make a better programming language (if not the best).
     - Do more with less.
     - *The* ultimate best programming language?
-- The [Sixten](https://github.com/ollef/sixten) language might be a good starting point.
+- Basic assumptions
     - Computer (machine) is embodied formal system.
         - Assume no hardware fault.
     - Software is executable mathematics.
+- The [Sixten](https://github.com/ollef/sixten) language might be a good starting point.
 - Every functional programming language is lambda calculus plus plus.
     - Every functional programming language L can be modeled by a category C(L) whose objects are the types of L and arrows are the function expressions of L.
     - I thought lambda calculus could be summarized in one page, but Henk Barendregt wrote hundreds of pages about it.
 Is there more to lambda calculus than it seems?
         - 1994, 50 pages, http://www.nyu.edu/projects/barker/Lambda/barendregt.94.pdf
         - 1991, 190 pages, https://people.mpi-sws.org/~dreyer/tor/papers/barendregt.pdf
+- ontology and programming
+    - "ontoprog: Ontology-based Programming: Extended Semantics for OOP languages", [github](https://github.com/andreasBihlmaier/ontoprog)
+    - 2012, article, "Modeling the Knowledge Domain of the Java Programming Language as an Ontology", [pdf](http://eeyem.eap.gr/wp-content/uploads/2017/06/11_ICWL2012.pdf)
+    - 2007, article, "Towards a programming language ontology", [pdf](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.82.194&rep=rep1&type=pdf)
 - where to find more
     - recent programming language research
         - meetings, conferences, symposiums